kjpgit/webgpu-galaxy-engine/README.md

 IMPORTANT: Go to chrome://flags and add http://localhost:3000 to "Insecure origins trusted as source", then click Enabled, then click Relaunch.
 Otherwise, you must host it on HTTPS to get WebGPU access.

+## License

+You may use this code for learning and personal use.